berrylvz/isaacsim.dora.bridge/readme.md

 8. Execute `dora build dataflow.yml` and `dora run dataflow.yml` in dora_sample/DoraPublishJointState.
 9. Whenever you want to stop publish, just click STOP.

+**NOTE**: Publish joint state as a one-dimensional list, the length of the list is the sum of dof and gripper.

 ### DoraSubscribeJointState

 This node is used to subscribe Joint State from Dora to isaacsim.